The OZARK PATROL

 Ozark Patrol switch

 The band switch was wired per the instructions, but it works backward.
 The low band is up and the higher band is down.
-No, I didn't put it in upside-down, but I SHOULD have.
-Also, the regen control has a reverse action.
-You turn it full clockwise, then back it off to add feedback.
+No, I didn't put it in upside-down, but I should have.
+It drives me crazy.
+It's a simple toggle switch that puts capacitor C11 (560p) in parallel with C1 (main tuning).
+When you install your switch make sure the ON position is DOWN.

 NEXT